ISubkowskI/ae-poc-identity-mcpsrv/SAMPLE_PROMPTS.md

 ## 5. Updating a Claim

 **Prompt:**
-> "Update the claim `486a3725-...` to have the display text 'Super Admin'."
+> "Update the claim `4603f985-...` to have the display text 'Super Admin Role2'."

 *Tool Used:* `identity-update_claim`
 *Arguments:* `claimId`, `claimDto` (typically requires fetching the claim first to get the current state, or providing the full object).